We can break up static electricity into two words. Static means ‘not moving’ and electricity refers to the transfer of energy by charged particles.

-The neutral green balloon has an equal number of negative and positive charges, so it is not attracted to the jumper.
+The green balloon, being neutral, has an equal number of negative and positive charges, so it isn’t attracted to the jumper.

 You can try this experiment out for yourself here.

 Lightning is caused by static electricity.
-This happens when there is an accumulation of positive and negative charges in the cloud.
-Electrons move from one area to another, which is the lightning part you can see.
+It happens when there’s an accumulation of positive and negative charges within a cloud.
+The movement of electrons from one area of the cloud to another produces the visible flash we recognise as lightning.